zeee2/Guardian/Readme.md

 ##  LICENSE

-This project is licensed under the [MIT License](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).
+This project is licensed under the [GNU General Public License v3 (GPL-3)](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).
 Please see [the license file](LICENSE) for more information.